PubblyDevelopment/pubbly/README.md

 ### Submission from existing: Direct asset modification

 The easiest way to slightly modify our submission is to directly edit the assets in their respective cordova roots.
-Xprize is hosting both the English and Swahili cordova root folder on their Github account [here](https://github.com/XPRIZE/GLEXP-Team-CCI/tree/master/Cordova%20schoolHouse%20app).
-For instructions on how to use either language's root folder, see [Pubbly SchoolHouse]() section "Using Xprize web root".
+Xprize is hosting both the English and Swahili cordova root folder on [their Github account](https://github.com/XPRIZE/GLEXP-Team-CCI/tree/master/Cordova%20schoolHouse%20app).
+For instructions on how to use either language's root folder, see [Pubbly SchoolHouse](https://github.com/PubblyDevelopment/pubbly_schoolhouse) section "Adding content: Xprize web roots".

-Once you have the language specific root folder inside a properly structured cordova project, manually edit the XML, or targeted assets and rebuild the cordova project, see [Pubbly SchoolHouse](https://github.com/PubblyDevelopment/pubbly_schoolhouse) section "Building APK".
-For instructions on how the XML files effect the structure of each book, see [Pubbly Engine](https://github.com/PubblyDevelopment/pubbly_engine) section "XML explained".
+Once you have the language specific root folder inside a properly structured cordova project, manually edit targeted assets and rebuild the cordova project.

 ### Submission from existing: Xprize console duplication